How one nonprofit brought Korean and Latino families together in their community.

 Our answering machine is in English, Korean, and Spanish.
 The people we serve now are 40% Korean American, 40% Latino, and 20% other.
 And on our board of 16 people, we have first-generation Korean Americans, second-generation Korean Americans, one Latino, one African American, and two Caucasians.
 We have many Latinos, many Spanish-speaking staff now.

 But we don’t want to lose our identity as a Korean organization.
 We celebrate Korean culture.
 But we also need to do more with celebrating Latino culture; we still have a ways to go on all this.

 Korean and Latino families have some similarities.
 Many parents have to rely on their children because it’s the children who speak English.
 Both come from homogeneous societies.
 But there are different cultural values, and you need to understand cultural values when you’re working with a family.

-You can meet three Koreatown teenagers in this 8-minute KYCC video produced by the teenagers themselves or see/hear a great K-pop (Korean pop music) music video.
+You can meet three Koreatown teenagers in this 8-minute KYCC video produced by the teenagers themselves.
 Or visit Koreatown itself in this 5-minute tour which includes a visit to a cosmetics store, restaurant, grocery, and a pool hall where the tables have no holes.

 Articles on Blue Avocado do not provide legal representation or legal advice and should not be used as a substitute for advice or legal counsel.
 Blue Avocado provides space for the nonprofit sector to express new ideas.
 Views represented in Blue Avocado do not necessarily express the opinion of the publication or its publisher.